Engelbert Dollfuss: Assassination

 The assassination of Dollfuss was accompanied by uprisings in many regions in Austria, resulting in further deaths.
 In Carinthia, a large contingent of northern German Nazis tried to seize power but were subdued by the Italian units nearby.
 At first, Hitler was jubilant, but the Italian reaction surprised him.
 Hitler became convinced that he could not face a conflict with the Western European powers, and he officially denied liability, stating his regret for the murder of the Austrian Chancellor.
 He replaced the ambassador to Vienna with Franz von Papen and prevented the conspirators from entering Germany, also expelling them from the Austrian Nazi Party.
 The Nazi assassins in Vienna, after declaring the formation of a new government under Austrian Nazi Anton Rintelen, previously exiled by Dollfuss as Austrian Ambassador to Rome, surrendered after threats from the Austrian military of blowing up the Chancellery using dynamite, and were subsequently tried and executed by hanging.
 Kurt Schuschnigg, previously Minister of Education, was appointed new chancellor of Austria after a few days, assuming the office from Dollfuss's deputy Starhemberg.

 Out of a population of 6.5 million, approximately 500,000 Austrians were present at Dollfuss's burial in Vienna.
 He is interred in the Hietzing cemetery in Vienna.
 His wife, Alwine Dollfuss (who died in 1973) was later buried beside him.
 Two of his children, Rudolf and Eva, were in Italy as guests of Rachele Mussolini at the time of his death, an event which saw Mussolini himself shed tears over his slain ally.

 In literature

 In Bertolt Brecht's 1941 play The Resistible Rise of Arturo Ui, Dollfuss is represented by the character "Dullfeet".

-Gordon Brook Shepard wrote a book in 1961 detailing Dolfuss and his rise to power.
+Gordon Brook Shepard wrote a book in 1961 detailing Dollfuss and his rise to power.

-In the novel Vienna Melody by Ernst Lothar the younger brother / son of the two major characters participates in the assassination of Dolfuss and is executed by firing squad for his role.
+In the novel Vienna Melody by Ernst Lothar, the younger brother / son of the two major characters participates in the assassination of Dollfuss and is executed by firing squad for his role.

+In popular culture

+Published by the Film Academy of Baden-Württemberg in Youtube,"Heldenkanzler" is a animated short film about Dollfuss career on politics.